-In a San Diego market where buyers expect pristine properties, undisclosed defects kill deals.
-A pre-listing inspection lets you find and fix problems on your terms — before a buyer’s inspector finds them on theirs.
+Every San Diego home inspection we do for a buyer turns up findings the seller could have handled for less money and less drama a month earlier.
+A pre-listing inspection lets you find and fix problems on your terms, before a buyer’s inspector finds them on theirs.

-Here are the five most common issues we find in San Diego pre-listing inspections, and exactly what to do about them.
+These are the five findings that show up most often in our San Diego pre-listing work, what each one does to a deal, and what to do about it.

 San Diego’s concrete tile and flat roof homes suffer from: